archondigital/archondigital.github.io/_posts/2008-01-11-setting-my-priorities-right.md

 author: Archon Digital
 layout: post
 permalink: /v5/internet/blogging/setting-my-priorities-right/
-tags:
+tags: [Design, World Domination, Writing]
-  - Design
-  - world domination
-  - Writing
 comments: true
 ---
 The past five years has been a on-and-off relationship between me and blogging.
 I can never figure out why I could not last for a few months posting regularly.
 Over the course of five years, I have been able to setup numerous personal blogs but never actually run them properly.
 Was I lacking in something?
 Technical know-how?
 Writing skills?
 Job security?<!--more-->